 You can use the Copenhagen Metro every day all year round.
-It is a really quick and easy way to get round the city and it connects with both bus stops and rail stations along the two lines.
+It is a quick and easy way to get around the city and it connects with both bus stops and rail stations along the two lines.

 They typically depart every 2-4 for minutes during rush hour and every 3-6 minutes outside rush hour and in the weekends.